forwardemail/forwardemail.net/app/views/faq/index.md

   <strong class="font-weight-bold">
     Tip:
   </strong>
     The most common scenario for custom port forwarding setup is when you want to forward all emails that go to example.com to a different port at example.com, other than the SMTP standard of port 25.
-To set this up, simply add the following TXT catch-all record.
+To set this up, simply add the following <strong class="notranslate">TXT</strong> catch-all record.
   <span>
   </span>
 </div>